felldo/JEmoji/README.md

 # Java Emoji (JEmoji)

-JEmoji is a lightweight and fast emoji library for Java with a complete list of all emojis from the unicode consortium.
+JEmoji is a lightweight and fast emoji library for Java with a complete list of all emojis from the Unicode consortium.

 With many utility methods and **type safe** direct access to Emojis, JEmoji aims to improve your experience and development when working with Emojis.